 Accident occurred Saturday, September 15, 2012 in Mecosta, MI

 Injuries: 1 Minor,1 Uninjured.

-The pilot reported that runway 21 had a displaced threshold of 460 feet, which resulted in an effective runway length of 1,550 feet.
-He stated that there was no appreciable wind during the landing attempt.
-He reported that the airplane bounced upon touchdown and that he initially believed it would settle back onto the runway without further incident.
+The pilot reported that the accident occurred as he was attempting to land on a grass runway in calm wind conditions.
+He stated that the airplane bounced upon touchdown and that he initially believed it would settle back onto the runway without further incident.
 However, the airplane landed hard and bounced for a second time.
-The airplane then impacted nose first on the runway centerline, about 3/4 down the useable length of the runway.
-The nose landing gear collapsed and the airplane slid on the forward fuselage about 40 feet before it nosed over onto its back.
-The fuselage, firewall, empennage, and both wings were substantially damaged during the accident.
-The pilot noted that there were no preimpact mechanical malfunctions or failures that would have precluded normal operation of the airplane.
+The airplane then impacted nose first on the runway centerline, about 3/4 of the way down the useable length of the runway.
+The nose landing gear collapsed, and the airplane slid on the forward fuselage about 40 feet before it nosed over.
+The pilot reported no preaccident mechanical malfunctions or failures with the airplane that would have precluded normal operation.
 Additionally, he stated that he did not attempt an aborted landing because there were buildings located off the end of the runway, which he believed the airplane would not have been able to clear.

 Index for Sep2012 | Index of months